spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/1-streams/11-monitoring.md

 --spring.cloud.dataflow.grafana-info.url=http://localhost:3000
 ```

-Now if you deploy a simple stream that uses Kafka, such as
+Now you can deploy a simple stream that uses Kafka, such as the following:

 ```bash
 dataflow:>app import --uri https://dataflow.spring.io/kafka-maven-latest --force